-The specific epithet "albiflorus" derives from the Latin "albus," meaning "white" and "flos," meaning "flower" and refers to the white flowers.
+The specific epithet "albiflorus" derives from the Latin words "albus," meaning "white" and "flos," meaning "flower," and refers to the white flowers.

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.

 Light: Tylecodons can survive direct sunlight exposure without any problems, but they will grow beautifully when in shadow.

 Hardiness: Tylecodon albiflorus can withstand temperatures as low as 35 to 50 °F (1.7 to 10 °C), USDA hardiness zones 10b to 11b.